ops-guru/vm-utilization/docs/azure-testing-guide.md

 - Metrics files: `C:\ProgramData\vm-metrics\`

 ---

+**⚠️ SECURITY NOTE:** Ensure all sensitive information (SSH keys, AWS credentials, passwords) are properly secured and never committed to version control.
+This guide uses placeholder values that must be replaced with your actual credentials during testing.

 Once testing is complete and successful, proceed to push all files to the GitHub repository as instructed.